cesardeltoroc/reading-notes/class1.md

 Comments made in HTML are wrapped inside of
 The id attribute can be used to identify a specific element on a page.

-< iframe > is a html syntax needs a src, width and height.
+> "<iframe>" is a html syntax needs a src, width and height.

 The < meta >  tag gives information on the document presented on the webpage.